-Some of the most high-tech airports are located outside of the US—from Singapore Changi and Icheon International Airport, to Dubai International Airport and London Heathrow.
+Some of the most high-tech airports are located outside of the US—from Singapore Changi and Incheon International Airport to Dubai International Airport and London Heathrow.
 Nonetheless, those located in the US have also made major moves to provide millions of passengers some unique and efficient travel technology.
 With travel growing tremendously year after year, it’s important for airports to take steps to reconstruct and update in order to simplify traffic and meet the growing demands of travelers from around the world.

 Let’s take a look at the top ten US airports that have taken high-tech to the next level.